UCSF-CBI/c4/docs/howto/install-from-source.md

 ## Too old compiler?

-The GCC development tools that comes built-in on our CentOS 7 system are quite old.
+The GCC development tools that come built-in on our CentOS 7 system are quite old.
 For example, the default `gcc` version is from 2015;

 ```sh
 [alice@{{ site.devel.name }} ~]$ gcc --version